DataDog/integrations-core/docs/dev/getting_started.md

 ## Write a Check

-At the core of each integration is a a Check that periodically collects information and sends it to Datadog.
+At the core of each integration is a Check that periodically collects information and sends it to Datadog.
 Checks inherit their logic from the `AgentCheck` base class and have the the following requirements:

 - Integrations run on Agent v7+ must be Python 3 compatible; however, Agents v5 and v6 still use Python 2.7.
-- It must derive from `AgentCheck`
+- Checks must derive from `AgentCheck`
-- It must provide a method with this signature: `check(self, instance)`
+- Checks must provide a method with this signature: `check(self, instance)`

 Checks are organized in regular Python packages under the `datadog_checks` namespace, so your code should live under `awesome/datadog_checks/awesome`.
 The only requirement is that the name of the package has to be the same as the check name.
 There are no particular restrictions on the name of the Python modules within that package, nor on the name of the class implementing the check.